interactions-py/interactions.py/docs/src/Guides/05 Components.md

 await channel.send("Look a Button!", components=components)
 ```

-`ButtonStyles.URL` does not receive events, or work with callbacks.
+`ButtonStyle.URL` does not receive events, or work with callbacks.

 ## Select Your Favorite